Sexual Harassment

 When you apply for a job or head into your office in the morning, you should not be subjected to sexual harassment.
 Employers have a duty to take steps to prevent sexual harassment and to correct it promptly when it occurs.
 Sexual harassment is extremely harmful, and individuals in the workplace who have been victims of sexual harassment should know that they have options to move forward with a claim.

 Sexual harassment in the workplace is prohibited under both federal and California state law.
 Whether you are an employer or an employee, it is important to understand the rights and responsibilities you have under the law.
-A California sexual harassment lawyer can assist you.
+Speaking with a California sexual harassment attorney can provide guidance and support.

-We handle many different kinds of harassment cases, including:
+We handle many different kinds of harassment claims, including:

 Laws Prohibiting Sexual Harassment at California Workplaces